-In much the same way that StormReady principles saved the lives of 50 movie goers in a single Ohio movie theater, the StormReady program could save the lives of dozens or even hundreds of concertgoers or cycling competitors.
+In much the same way that StormReady principles saved the lives of 50 movie goers in a single Ohio movie theater, the StormReady program could save the lives of dozens or even hundreds of residents and staff.

 What are the benefits of StormReady?